mpi-forum/mpi-forum.github.io/index.md

 Comments on the MPI 4.0 should be sent to the [MPI Comments mailing list](/comments).

+Use [this BiBTeX File](docs/mpi-4.0/citation.bib) to cite the MPI 4.0 Standard.

 ## Updates

 #### BoF at ISC 22, May 31st, 2022